rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-key-concepts/index.md

 Operations are the actions you perform against your account in Cloud Files.
 Creating or deleting containers, uploading or downloading objects, and so on.
 You can find the full list of operations under the ReST API section of the [Developer Guide](https://docs.rackspace.com/docs/cloud-files/v1/getting-started).
-You can perform operationsby using the ReST web service API or a language-specific API, or software development kit (SDK).
+You can perform operations by using the ReST web service API or a language-specific API, such as a software development kit (SDK).

 ### Permissions